3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 After wrapping the tags in a div, we should see the first bit of our profile page.
 Hooray!

 #### Building out a Specializations component
-Now that we have built out a all the info we need for a splash page, let's add some more content to the page.
+Now that we have built out all the info we need for a splash page, let's add some more content to the page.
 Next up, we want to build a section of the portfolio page that will show of what technologies we know.
 Let's look at the wire-frame of what we want to build.

 ![](http://i.imgur.com/oQTKHBh.png)